MarkRacsko/dpc-neuron/Plan.md

 # Planned structure of the project
 What the program should be doing:
+1. Read config file, which will store options that would be inconvenient to have to pass everytime or to make into magic strings/values.
-1. Validate command line arguments and exit if they are incorrect
+2. Validate command line arguments and exit if they are incorrect.
-2. Set boolean variables based on plags, explore given directory.
+3. Set boolean variables based on plags, explore given directory.
 Populate list of subdirs where unprocessed files are found.
-3. Go through these subdirectories and process them one at a time:
+4. Go through these subdirectories and process them one at a time:
     1. Make list of all Excel files, create report df
     2. Iterate through the list:
         1. Read in file, select columns of interest ([col for col in input_df.columns if "Average" in col])